PyChina/weekly/content/Issue/issue-392.md

 - [Python 3.8 中 System V式 共享内存性能](https://pycoders.com/link/2781/web)
     + VENKATESH-PRASAD RANGANATH

-“To evaluate the performance gains from shared memory, I ran the following simple test—create a list of integers and double each integer in the list in parallel by chunking the list and processing each chunk in parallel.”
+"To evaluate the performance gains from shared memory, I ran the following simple test—create a list of integers and double each integer in the list in parallel by chunking the list and processing each chunk in parallel."
 Surprising results!

 - [何时切换为 Python 3.8](https://pycoders.com/link/2779/web)
     + PYTHONSPEED.COM